brimdata/zed/zql/docs/search-syntax/README.md

 ### Bare Word

-The simplest form of such a search is a "bare" word (not wrapped in quotes), which will match against any field value that contains the word as a substring.
+The simplest form of such a search is a "bare" word (not wrapped in quotes), which will match against any field that contains the word, whether it's an exact match to the data type and value of a field or the word appears as a substring in a field.

 For example, searching across all our logs for `10.150.0.85` matches against events that contain `addr`-type fields containing this precise value (fields such as `tx_hosts` and `id.resp_h` in our sample data) and also where it appears within `string`-type fields (such as the field `certificate.subject` in `x509` events.)